 Before I start any significant stained glass piece I ask myself “would I be able to do justice with my stained glass abilities, to this life form that I witnessed when I was out walking, or saw a picture of in a nature book?”
-Usually this is a sea creature, insect, or plant that I can picture rendering with the already vibrant colors of the sheets of glass and with vein patterns that would flow well with solder joints, and enjoy using glass powder frit techniques to get finer details on its small parts.
+Usually this is a sea creature or insect, that I can picture rendering with the already vibrant colors of the sheets of glass and with vein patterns that would flow well with solder joints, and enjoy using glass powder frit techniques to get finer details on its small parts.

-I know when a piece has succeeded when people look at photos of it and say “That’s made of glass?
-I thought that was the REAL butterfly.” or “It looks like it’s swimming in the ocean”, and appreciate the most common compliment I receive on my damselflies “I love how you took the time to etch in the detail on their eyes”.
+I know when a piece has succeeded when people look at photos of it and say “It looks just like it’s swimming in the ocean”, and appreciate the most common compliment I receive on my damselflies “I love how you took the time to etch in the detail on their eyes”.

 I also am a prolific watercolor and pastel artist, specializing in landscapes and cityscapes of Massachusetts, Vermont, and Oregon.
 You can see these at their own website.